anandUtkarsh/api_task/README.md

 browse through following routes,

 # / route - Login
+-   A mock authentication service that accept a username/password.

-# /thumb route - Download and covert the image to thumbnail(50*50)
+# /thumb route

-The given url is requested and image is dwonloaded from the same and saved in the working Directory.

-The images from the working directory are searched and converted into thumbnails and again saved into the same directory.
+-	Request contains a public image URL.
+-	API downloads the image, resize to 50x50 pixels, and save the resulting thumbnail in the working directory